Tree-Based Methods

 Very similar to a regression tree, except:

-• Predict that each observation belongs to the most commonly occurring class of training observations in the region to which it belongs
+• Predict that each observation belongs to the most commonly occurring class (mode) of training observations in the region to which it belongs.

-• RSS cannot be used as a criterion for making the binary splits, instead use a measure of node purity:
+• RSS cannot be used as a criterion for making the binary splits, instead we use a measure of node purity (small values are “good”).
+For a given region R_m, compute either:

 Gini index, or